Do-It-Yourself: How to Bottom Paint Your Boat

-If you decided to tackle an epoxy barrier coat project, a light sanding with 120-grit sandpaper after the final barrier coat is all that is necessary to prep the boat for paint.
 If you are painting a new boat for the first time, wipe down the entire bottom with a good solvent wash such as Interlux 202 or Pettit Dewaxer to get rid of all mold release agents from the factory.
 To avoid just spreading the mold release agent over the hull, turn your cloth frequently and replace often with a clean cloth.
 You can then lightly sand the hull with 120-grit sandpaper or use a no sand primer instead, such as Interlux Fiberglass No-Sand Primer or Pettit Sandless Primer.

 However, since most of us will be recoating over a previously painted bottom, we will need to make sure the surface is prepped for another coat.
 Check the bottom paint compatibility chart below to see if the paint you plan to use is compatible with what’s on your boat now.
 If old paint must be removed because it’s incompatible or too deteriorated to overcoat, be sure to have Aqua-Strip™, Ready-Strip® or other stripper system or other material on hand.

-If the old paint is known and in good shape: remove old loose paint, dirt, grease, and marine growth with a power washer, brush or scraper.
+If the old paint is known and in good shape: Remove old loose paint, dirt, grease, and marine growth with a power washer, brush or scraper.
 Wipe down with solvent wash.
 Sand with 80-grit paper.
 Exercise caution to avoid sanding through a barrier coat that may have been applied to prevent fiberglass blistering or damaging the gelcoat of the hull.
 Repeat solvent wash.
 Clean with the thinner recommended by your paint manufacturer.
 If you have to apply gelcoat blister protection, follow your manufacturer’s guidelines for surface and tie coat priming before you proceed with the paint application.
 If blister protection is not needed, you can apply paint directly to the sanded surface or the fiberglass.

-If the old paint is unknown and in good shape: clean, remove loose paint, sand (80-grit paper) and rinse with water.
+If the old paint is unknown and in good shape: Clean, remove loose paint, sand (80-grit paper) and rinse with water.
 Apply the recommended number of coats of tie coat primer such as Interlux Primocon or Pettit 6627 to ensure optimum paint adhesion.
 Then simply apply the antifouling of your choice following the manufacturer’s instructions.
 Some slippery Teflon paints such as the Interlux VC Offshore series may need to be removed before applying an incompatible paint.

-If the old paint is unknown and in bad shape: remove the old coats of antifouling paint.
+If the old paint is unknown and in bad shape: Remove the old coats of antifouling paint.
 Use paint remover that is compatible with the material of your hull.
 You may have to apply the paint remover several times to get rid of all the layers.
 If you are a racer or a stickler for a super-smooth bottom, the dreaded sanding longboard may have to come out.
 Once the paint is stripped, check for damage to the barrier coat that provides blister protection (if there is one) and patch it where necessary.
 If the hull does not have an epoxy barrier coat this is a good time to consider applying this protection.
 Then proceed with painting.

 Power-washing works great to remove any remaining dirt or light fouling.
-For heavier fouling, use a strong acid-based bottom cleaner such as MaryKate’s “On-Off”.
+For heavier fouling, use a strong acid-based bottom cleaner such as MaryKate’s On-Off.
 Be sure to wear eye protection, a good respirator and rubber gloves, as the cleaner is very caustic.